m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 - **How do I change the sensitivity or range of a dial?**
   - In Ableton: After mapping a dial, reset the Min and Max range for the parameter.
 This is the easiest way to adjust sensitivity.
   - In Max for Live: For more advanced control, you can open any patch in Max for Live and adjust the internal scale and smoothing objects to change the range and responsiveness of the dial itself.

+    API Documentation
+/righthand/x    Float32: 0.0 to 1.0
+/righthand/y    Float32: 0.0 to 1.0
+/lefthand/x     Float32: 0.0 to 1.0
+/lefthand/y     Float32: 0.0 to 1.0

+Also 	increase audio buffer size, reduce sample rate if needed if there is a audio dropouts